rayererer/nix-config/README.md

 # My Nix config for both NixOS and Home Manager (And basically everything)

+## Overview

+This is (as stated in the title) my nix config for basically everything and is currently very much a work in progress, although
+I only have this OS installed on my desktop.
+The main concept is to modularize everything and only have to enable simple toggles
+/ set simple settings in the host specific configs.
+The goal is also for most stuff to be explicit, hence why I don't automatically enable stuff like git even though it is pretty much universal and I can't really imagine not wanting to have it on any host.

+For now you will have to look at the modules and files themselves (and the TODO list I suppose) to figure out what options are available and what has been done.
+Hopefully the file structure should be relatively self-explanatory though.

+Feel free to open an issue if you are curious about anything.

 ## TODO:

  - [x] Add wayland integration for desktops and add the two env vars